** ONLINE BOOKING SUSPENDED **

 - If you need a telephone consultation or follow up appointment with a GP following tests/scans, etc. these will be booked for you by our reception team (as requested by the GP) on receipt of your results.
 Please make sure we have your up to date telephone numbers on record.

-Please bear with us during the next couple of weeks as we prepare for this change.
-Appointment availability may be affected in the run up to the change but we have worked hard to put in extra appointments where we can.
 Our goal is to provide the best service possible within the resources that we have and these changes are designed to help improve overall accessibility and patient experience.
 Your cooperation and support is most appreciated.

 Why does the receptionist need to ask what is wrong with me?